-2. I think parents are wise if they require kids from a very early age to be contributors to the family system by doing their fair share of chores.
+Second, I think parents are wise if they require kids from a very early age to be contributors to the family system by doing their fair share of chores.
 (To not do so teaches our kids to be freeloaders, leaving the parents to do the bulk of the work.
-A subtle entitlement mentality is being inadvertantly taught.)
-From preschool on, I believe every family member should be taught to see themselves as obligated to pitch in for the sake of the team.
+An entitlement mentality is being taught by this approach.)
+From preschool on, I believe every family member should understand that their family is depending on their help.
+The family is a team and everyone must pitch in for the team and do their fair share.

 We first thought to implement these concepts in our home when the kids were about three and six.
 We had a family meeting one day where we listed out all the things necessary to run our home.
 It was a long list!
 We explained that as a family it only made sense for everyone to pitch in–parents and kids.
 So, we started writing down names next to each chore, taking volunteers at first and making reasonable assignments with what was left.
 Lexi thought it would be fun to scrub the toilets.
 Brenda chose to cook on Mondays.
-On it went until we had a reasonable distribution of tasks: vaccuming, laundry “whites”, packing lunches, garbage, recyclables, setting the table, doing dishes, cooking on the other nights, etc. We all agreed Cindy should continue to pay the bills!
-I just found our first edition of our Chore Chart for those interested.
+On it went until we had a reasonable distribution of tasks: vacuuming, laundry “whites”, packing lunches, garbage, recyclables, setting the table, doing dishes, cooking on the other nights, etc. We all agreed Cindy should continue to pay the bills!
+I just found the first edition of our Chore Chart for those interested.
 Over the years we’ve revisited our list and have made lots of adjustments as you can tell from this version.
 Now we don’t have a chart at all, it’s just intuitive.
-And thankfully, we’ve come to the point where–with the girls now being 13 and 16–we’re approaching chore equillibrium!
+And thankfully, we’ve come to the point where–with the girls now being 13 and 16–we’re approaching chore equilibrium!